RuneMeUp99/RuneMeUp99/README.md

 ## 🌈 About Me
 Hello, wonderful people!
 My name is **Christian Hatton**, and I'm a self-taught programmer with 16 years of experience.
 I started with a DevRy college course at age 10, and I have been having fun ever since.
 I post on twitter daily and I write informational articles on the platform medium.
 I am dedicated to contributing to open source projects and stack overflow as much as possible.
 Although, my stack overflow is fairly new.
 I created the account on November 25th, 2024.

+I run the [INS8NE N8TION]() discord.
+It's a community where you can collaborate with gamers, coders, entrepreneurs, and regular people.
+My first goal is to get more members.
+The current member count is only 3.
+Feel free to join.

+Here's how we all are in the discord so you can get a feel for the server:
+I'm a coder and entrepreneur with constant ideas, my buddy Nick is a designer and artist with dreams of a marketing degree, and my brother is a younger AVID gamer who plays golf and does school.

 ---

 ## 💻 My Skills